thegrumpys/odop/docs/Help/trade.md

  First, the principle axes of the space (i.e.  the currently active constraint set) will be listed and the user will be asked to select a strategy.
-The default "proportional" option should produce the least total (rms) motion of the constraint levels and thus produce an answer that is mathematically closest to the original constraint set.
+The default "proportional" option should produce the least total motion of the constraint levels and thus produce an answer that is mathematically closest to the original constraint set.
 However, because the average designer is likely to have very strong feelings about the relative priorities of his constraints, the "arbitrary" option should